PatzEdi/FinderZ/docs/function use.rst

 .. code-block:: python

-    Synchronize.synchronize("/path/to/dir1", "/path/to/dir2", loggingBool = True, logCreationPath = '/path/to/logcreationdir')
+    Synchronize.synchronize("/path/to/dir1", "/path/to/dir2", loggingBool = True, logCreationPath = '/path/to/logcreationdir', log_non_critical = True)

 A log will have log tags, which are either NC (Non critical) or C (Critical).
 This is used in order to easily find the more important activites (C), such as removing or adding files.
+You can disable non-critical (and only view critical) logging by setting log_non_critical to False.
+This can help with minimizing the size of the output log.

 A log will also have the time at which each process happened.
 It may seem like the time never changes, but this is solely due to the fact that the function executes very fast (so it will usually remain within the same second by the time the whole process ends)